sid-thephysicskid/manim-ai-agent/prd.md

 - **Job Progress:**
   - The frontend requests `/api/status/{job_id}` periodically until the status is set to `completed` or `failed`.
-  - Display a log/progress summary to build user trust, e.g., “Plan generated”, “Code generated”, “Rendering in progress”, etc.
+  - Display a log/progress summary to build user trust, e.g., "Plan generated", "Code generated", "Rendering in progress", etc.

 ### 3.2.
 API Endpoints